 Have you ever found yourself walking into your boss’s office as a confident, successful team member – ready to jump into the next assignment?
 You get it.
 Then you walk out feeling scared, nervous, and wondering what just happened because your boss asked you to take charge and LEAD a new project!
 Your boss wants YOU to be the new Project Manager!

 Your boss must have had confidence in you, right?
 Probably because you’ve been successful and are good at what you do.

-You may be thinking: “Me?
+However, you may be thinking: “Me?
 A… project manager?
 But, I’m not a project manager!
 Am I?”

-You can do this, right??
+You’re probably asking yourself if you can do this, right??

 Of course, you can!

 Many people who have project management roles got there by accident.
 Most didn’t ask to manage a project.

 Many project managers, especially those working in nonprofits, have had little formal project management training and don’t even think of themselves as project managers!
 They just want to do whatever they can to do the job right so it makes a bigger impact on their nonprofit’s mission (and keep their boss’s confidence in them!)

 What’s important about knowing how to manage a project at a nonprofit?

 Many nonprofit organizations are project-driven which means that the mission is delivered through a series of smaller projects – each with a beginning, a middle, and an end.
 If the initiative (project) is carefully planned and managed, it will achieve a unique result, product, or service.